adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part VIII - Create a CI+CD workflow"
+title: "A beautiful GitOps day VII - Create a CI+CD workflow"
 date: 2023-10-08
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "ci", "cd", "concourse", "flux"]